nsidc/earthaccess/docs/howto/authenticate.md

 ### Earthdata User Acceptance Testing (UAT) environment

-If your EDL account is authorized to access the User Acceptance Testing (UAT), you can set earthaccess to work with its EDL and CMR endpoints by setting the `system` argument at login, as follows:
+If your EDL account is authorized to access the User Acceptance Testing (UAT) system, you can set earthaccess to work with its EDL and CMR endpoints by setting the `system` argument at login, as follows: